CBEP-SoCB-Details/PortlandHarborToxics/Original_Data/DATA_SOURCES.md

 # Other  Information
 ## Screening Values
-We found a plethora of potential screenign values in  NOAA's SQuiRT Cards (Screening Quick Reference Tables), which are available multiple places on-line including here: https://repository.library.noaa.gov/view/noaa/9327
+We found a plethora of potential screening values in  NOAA's SQuiRT Cards (Screening Quick Reference Tables), which are available multiple places on-line including here: https://repository.library.noaa.gov/view/noaa/9327